 It wouldn’t be a stretch to say so!
 Centralized platforms and music labels have for far too long dictated the music landscape and set terms in their favor.
 But decentralization is already changing that.
 Audius, alongside other Web3 music platforms like Royal, Catalog, and Songcamp, is leading this change in the music industry.
 We can say that given their benefits and user-centric approach, Web3 music platforms might be igniting a new movement.

-Blockchain is not only decentralizing the music industry – it’s also revolutionizing online gaming.
-Find out more on this School of Block episode!
+Blockchain is not only decentralizing the music industry – it’s also revolutionizing art and human experience.
+Tune in to On the Ledger to find out more!